aws-samples/rancher-on-aws-workshop/content/30-creating-a-cluster/32-creating-rke2-cluster/index.en.md

 In the following module, you will complete the outcomes listed below:

-1. Use the Rancher Multi-Cluster Manager to create a 6 node RKE2 Cluster.
+1. Use the Rancher Manager to create a 6 node RKE2 Cluster.
-2. Access the manage the newly created RKE2 Cluster using the Rancher Multi-Cluster Manager.
+2. Access the manage the newly created RKE2 Cluster using the Rancher Manager.

 ---